sckott/recology/_posts/2012-06-14-recent-r-eeb-packages.markdown

 - evolution
 ---

 Many R packages/tools have come out recently for doing ecology and evolution.
-All of the below were described in Methods in Ecology and Evolution, except for spider, which came out in [Molecular Ecology Resources](http://onlinelibrary.wiley.com/journal/10.1111/(ISSN)1755-0998).
+All of the below were described in Methods in Ecology and Evolution, except for spider, which came out in [Molecular Ecology Resources][mer].
 Here are some highlights.

 + [mvabund][mvabund]
 	+ Model-based analysis of multivariate abundance data.
 Visualising data, fitting predictive models, checking assumptions, hypothesis testing.